 Ahrens stopped engines and drifted to a halt in the Atlantic swells, picking up Block Island crewmen from the sea, a gallant act which yielded an unexpected benefit.
 With her engines stopped, Ahrens' sonar picked up U-549 noises almost immediately.
 With coaching from the stopped Ahrens, Eugene E. Elmorelaunched three projectiles from her hedgehog; and they slammed into U-549's hull at 2127.
 A great, grinding internal explosion audible to the monitoring warships destroyed the U-boat a moment later.

-The next morning, after standing by her through the night, Eugene E. Elmore took the crippled Barr in tow and set out for Morocco with her two survivor-laden consorts.
+The following morning, after standing by her through the night, Eugene E. Elmore took the crippled Barr in tow and set out for Morocco with her two survivor-laden consorts.
 The warships ultimately pulled into Casablanca harbor on 1 June.
 Army-issued fresh khakis and toilet gear went to each man, but the Block Island crew remained isolated for several days to keep news of the ship's loss from leaking out.
-Block Island's name was struck from the Navy list on 28 June 1944.
+Block Island's name was stricken from the Navy List on 28 June 1944.

 Block Island (CVE-21) received two battle stars for her World War II service.